What Is Clean Code? A Guide to Principles and Best Practices

 4. Write Short Functions That Only Do One Thing

 Follow the single responsibility principle (SRP), which means that a function should have one purpose and perform it effectively.
-Functions are more understandable, readable, and maintainable if they only have one job.
+Functions are more understandable, readable, and maintainable when they have only one job.
 It also makes testing them very easy.

 If a function becomes too long or complex, consider breaking it into smaller, more manageable functions.